logos1236/cloudaware-test/src/main/resources/static/dev/bower_components/toastr/README.md

 ## Building Toastr

-To build the minified and css versions of Toastr you will need [node](http://nodejs.org) installed.
+To build the minified and css versionEntities of Toastr you will need [node](http://nodejs.org) installed.
 (Use Homebrew or Chocolatey.)

 ```
 npm install -g gulp karma-cli